cseanburns/research-notebook/source/cv/index.markdown

 ### Refereed Conference Abstracts

-**Burns**, C. S. (2014, *Forthcoming*).
-The scholarly journal and disciplinary identity: An autoethnographic reading of *The Library Quarterly*.
+**Burns**, C. S. (2014).
+The scholarly journal and disciplinary
+identity: An autoethnographic reading of *The Library Quarterly*.
 2014 Association for Library and Information Science (ALISE) Annual Conference, Philadelphia, Pennsylvania, USA, January, 2014.

 Budd, J. M., **Burns**, C. S., &amp; Moulaison, H. M. (2013).
 High-stakes information: Deciding what constitutes quality in our